AbdulAleem992/fake-news-detector/README.md

 # 📰 Fake News Detector (Machine Learning Project)

 This is a machine learning project that classifies news articles as **real** or **fake** using Logistic Regression and TF-IDF vectorization.

-📁 Fake News Detector/
+📁 Fake News Detector
-├── 📁 templates/
+├── 📁 templates
     ├── index.html
 ├── 📄 app.py
 ├── 📄 train_model.py